 Gender Watchdog's forensic audit of Dongguk University — the institution most directly linked to Hanwha's claimed academic talent pipeline — found that 2 of 5 declared Canadian university partnerships were fabricated, and that a faculty member convicted of bid-rigging government subsidies was subsequently promoted twice and made Dean: institutional capture operating transparently, rewarded in public view.17 The same logic governs the exploitation pipeline upstream.
 In Korean university arts and culture programs — the talent feeder for both entertainment and engineering graduates — the Korean Women's Development Institute's 2020 national survey found that 61.5% of female students and 17.2% of male students experience sexual violence, overwhelmingly perpetrated by male-dominated faculty.17 The Korea Times reports that 66 percent of all sexual violence at Korean universities across disciplines is faculty-perpetrated.
 No NATO-member procurement authority has required an audit of these conditions as a prerequisite for contract award.

 The grooming pipeline connecting universities to corporate hospitality networks is documented, not inferred.
-Industry accounts establish that entertainment organizations deliver young performers to wealthy men in exchange for sex, replicating clinical grooming stages: selection, access, luxury gifts, isolation, normalization, coercive dependence tied to grades, visas, casting, and career advancement.18 Save My Seoul (2017) documents corporate slush funds paying for prostitution and sexual entertainment as routine line items in chaebol business accounting.9 Estimates place Korea's sex trade at approximately 4% of GDP.8 Gender Watchdog's analysis of the BIFF x Chanel sponsorship ecosystem establishes how this exploitation economy intersects with prestige cultural events and defense-adjacent corporate networks — creating feedback loops where access to grooming pipelines and access to government contracts flow through the same elite infrastructure.19
+Industry accounts establish that entertainment organizations deliver young performers to wealthy men in exchange for sex, replicating clinical grooming stages: selection, access, luxury gifts, isolation, normalization, coercive dependence tied to grades, visas, casting, and career advancement.18 Save My Seoul (2017) documents corporate slush funds paying for prostitution and sexual entertainment as routine line items in chaebol business accounting.8 Estimates have historically placed Korea's sex trade at significant percentages of GDP (1.6%–4% depending on the study year).9 Gender Watchdog's analysis of the BIFF x Chanel sponsorship ecosystem establishes how this exploitation economy intersects with prestige cultural events and defense-adjacent corporate networks — creating feedback loops where access to grooming pipelines and access to government contracts flow through the same elite infrastructure.19

-These networks have documented North American reach.
-Two South Koreans have been federally indicted in the United States for operating a high-end brothel network in Washington, D.C., serving politicians, executives, and contractors with security clearances — the same population that evaluates Korean defense procurement bids.20 The UN Committee on the Elimination of All Forms of Discrimination Against Women has formally documented Korean authorities' failure to identify and protect Filipina women trafficked into Korea through entertainment industry promises — establishing that the recruitment pipeline operates transnationally and that Korean state institutions have structurally failed to disrupt it.21
+These networks have documented transnational reach.
+The UN Committee on the Elimination of All Forms of Discrimination Against Women has formally documented Korean authorities' failure to identify and protect Filipina women trafficked into Korea through entertainment industry promises — establishing that the recruitment pipeline operates transnationally and that Korean state institutions have structurally failed to disrupt it.20

 Korea's PURL consideration and its Canadian submarine bid are not inherently illegitimate aspirations.
 South Korea is a capable arms manufacturer.
 Its desire for security partnerships is understandable given North Korea's weapons cooperation with Russia.